SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 | maxmemory-policy | noeviction |

-> The 'noeviction policy' means that Redis will not evict any data when it reaches its memory limit, which is the default setting.
+> The `noeviction policy` means that Redis will not evict any data when it reaches its memory limit, which is the default setting.
 If the values do not display as shown, make sure the Redis Pod is running and accessible.
 You can check the Pod’s status with `kubectl get pod redis` and re-enter the Redis CLI with `kubectl exec -it redis -- redis-cli`.

 ## Step 6: Update the ConfigMap with Custom Configuration

-Add specific Redis configuration values to 'example-redis-config.yaml' to enable custom memory settings.
+Add specific Redis configuration values to `example-redis-config.yaml` to enable custom memory settings.

 1. Edit the `example-redis-config.yaml` file and add the following configuration values: